 Featuring flawless coverage and finish, while still letting your skin breathe!

-Looking for the word “non-comedogenic” on the label is a good place to start, but we recommend doing your research beyond that.
+Looking for the word “non-comedogenic” is a good place to start, but we recommend doing your research beyond that.
 What have other people with similar skin types said about the foundation?
 Oil-free foundations are tempting to try.
-But not all oils clog pores (in fact, some might help with acne!), and there are many non-oil ingredients that are still comedogenic.
+But not all oils clog pores.
+In fact, some are quite good for your skin.
+And there are many non-oil ingredients that are still comedogenic.

 Ingredients to avoid